-Private and public scholarships can help you meet the cost of your education.
-Alliant International University is pleased to be able to offer a significant number of institutional scholarships for many of our students.
+Private and public scholarships can help you meet the cost of your education, and Alliant offers institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
-Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
+Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.

 Can I work full-time and complete the program?

 Students must complete 600 practicum hours during the program, some or all of which may need to be completed during school operating hours.
 Candidates are expected to spend at least two to five hours each week completing practicum.

 How long does it take to complete the program?

 This is a 49-credit program and takes a minimum of two years to complete over 11 terms.

 What is the modality of this program?